 Stop using your mats and find out if they contain asbestos

 Quarantine any gauze mats until you can confirm with your supplier that there is no asbestos-containing material in them, even if they are labelled asbestos free.
 If you can’t confirm this with your supplier, you could have them tested at a National Association of Testing Authorities (NATA) accredited laboratory.
-For information on testing, go to the Asbestos Safety and Eradication Agency website and look under the Identification and testing tab.
+For information on testing, go to the Asbestos and Silica Safety and Eradication Agency website and look under the 'asbestos import and export' tab.

-Quarantining the gauze mats while you confirm if they contain asbestos could be as simple as putting them in a locked cabinet or container, labelled to indicate the potential for asbestos contamination.
+Quarantining the gauze mats while you confirm if they contain asbestos could be as simple as putting them in sealed bag or container, locked cabinet or container, labelled to indicate 'asbestos contamination'.

 Dispose of mats that contain asbestos

-Gauze mats confirmed to contain asbestos must be disposed of as asbestos waste in accordance with the Workplace Health and Safety Regulations 2012.
+Gauze mats confirmed to contain asbestos must be disposed of as asbestos waste in accordance with the Work Health and Safety Regulations 2022.

 If you are in any doubt about whether the gauze mats contain asbestos, dispose of them as if they do contain it.